amplitude/amplitude-docs/content/collections/instrumentation/en/sdk-maintenance-and-support.md

 {{partial:admonition type="note" heading=""}}
 Amplitude reserves the right to stop support for an underlying dependency without increasing the major SDK version
 {{/partial:admonition}}

-## Communication methods

-Amplitude communicates maintenance announcements in several ways:

-- An email announcement to affected accounts, announcing plans to end support for the specific SDK version.
-The email outlines the path to end-of-support, specify the campaign timelines, and provide upgrade guidance.

-- Amplitude updates [SDK documentation](/docs/sdks), such as [API reference documentation](/docs/apis), user guides, SDK product marketing pages, and GitHub README docs to share the campaign timeline and provide guidance on upgrading affected applications.

-- Amplitude publishes blog post in the [Amplitude Community](https://community.amplitude.com/) that outlines the path to end-of-support, as well as reiterates the campaign timelines.

-- Amplitude adds deprecation warnings to the SDKs, outlining the path to end-of-support and linking to the SDK documentation.

-To see the list of available major versions of Amplitude SDKs and Tools and where they're in their maintenance life cycle, see Amplitude SDKs and Tools version support matrix.

 ## SDKs and Tools version support matrix